TabithaKO/Tabitha-Oanda/README.md

 - My Vision: A summary of what I aspire to achieve
 - My Projects that link to GitHub
 - A summary of my non-profit Hands Movement
-- A summary of my machine learning journey and blog
+- A summary of my machine learning journey and link to my Medium blog
-- A summary of my STEM project interSTEM
+- A summary of my STEM project: interSTEM

 ## UI Images
 ![Screenshot 2020-01-19 at 19 44 19](https://user-images.githubusercontent.com/50864401/72691577-0ba0c580-3aec-11ea-9452-b39ab1eac37f.png)